-- Gissarskii Rozovyi is very soft seeded, mildy tart with both skin and arils a light pink.
+- Gissarskii Rozovyi is very soft seeded, mildly tart with both skin and arils a light pink.

-- Kashmir Blend has medium hard seeds.
-Rind is red with a yellowish-green tinge and tart to sour red arils born from a small size tree.
+- Kashmir Blend has medium-hard seeds.
+The rind is red with a yellowish-green tinge and tart to sour red arils born from a small size tree.
 Good fruit for cooking, especially for use with proteins.